 While not all algae blooms produce toxins, but there is no easy or quick way to know if a bloom contains harmful toxins.
 Activities that can expose you to toxic algae are swimming, boating or fishing.
 During these activities, exposure to toxic algae typically occurs when the toxins are swallowed, or one inhales water spray with the toxins.
 By far, swallowing is the most common way to be exposed.

-No sites are showing levels of concern.
+No other sites are showing levels of concern.
 We will continue to keep you updated.

 When in Doubt, Stay Out!